 - This will enable you to monitor your credit scores across all three bureaus free of charge.

-- You can check your credit scores every other week or every month to see how they change, depending on each credit bureaus.
+- You can check your credit scores every other week or every month to see how they change, depending on each credit bureau.

-- Don’t worry if you see your score jumps up and down (like between 15 – 20 points/month) in the first few months.
-I guess it is normal because of the lack of credit history so the system needs time to monitor and adjust.
+- Don’t worry if you see your score jumps up and down (between 15 – 20 points/month) in the first few months.
+I guess it is normal because of the lack of credit history, so the system needs time to monitor and adjust.

 - If you want to explore more, you can sign up for a free account with credit karma as well.

 - You can see both your TransUnion and Equifax credit scores in one place.
 And Credit Karma can help to estimate your chance of getting approval for different financial products.

 - After signing up with the three credit bureaus, if you want to avoid random financial institutions pulling your credit data and sending you unsolicited offers, you can freeze your credit reports.
 Freezing your credit report will not affect your credit score.
 You will need to freeze your report individually for each credit bureau though so in total 3 times.